ALL ABOUT AUDITIONS

 I felt a lot better about the audition than I was expecting to — I thought I would be terrible, and then I wasn’t!
 Part of it was probably the collaborative, more personal nature, rather than just “stand in a line, say your piece, and shut up.” – 2016 Camper

-All campers must complete the appropriate audition form before arriving for Orientation.
+All campers must complete the audition form before arriving for Orientation.

 Get a good night’s sleep after arrival and orientation day, because first thing in the morning of your first full day of camp, we have auditions!
 You will strut your stuff for the audition committee in the morning, and cast lists should be posted before dinner that same day.

-Fill out the appropriate audition form as early as possible.
+Fill out the Super Session audition form as early as possible.

 We will also use the information from these forms and in the audition room to begin making casting decisions for the mid-session Showcase performance.